Notes on academic writing in mathematics and computer science

 The abstract

 It is often suggested that you should write the introduction, abstract, and title last.
 This is because you should write the introduction, title, and abstract last.
-By all means write drafts to get the ideas straight in your head, but don’t be afraid to tear them up repeatedly as the material evolves.
+By all means write them first too, perhaps to get the ideas straight in your head—just do so in anticipation of tearing it up repeatedly as the material evolves.
 The titles of my papers may undergo revision up until the last minute.

 What happens with the abstract?

-The bottom line?
-The abstract is like a flower.
-Design it to attract the pollinators that you think you need.
+So: the abstract is like a flower.
+Design it to attract the right pollinators.

 Choosing a title